 If you suffer from excessive chin fat, you know the struggle.
 Before my procedure, my double chin was always my biggest insecurity for as long as I could remember.
 I was so self-conscious about my profile that I unintentionally developed a years-long habit of jutting out my lower jaw to look like I had more of a chin than I actually did.
 Not only was this physically tiring, but when I looked at myself, my chin was the only thing I could see.

-Last December, I decided to make the most of my time off from the pandemic & the holiday season and scheduled myself to receive submental liposuction with Renuvion Skin Tightening (also known as J Plasma) underneath my chin.
+Last December, I decided to make the most of my time off during the holiday season and scheduled myself to receive submental liposuction with Renuvion Skin Tightening (also known as J Plasma) underneath my chin.
 Dr. Sieffert, my surgeon, specifically recommended lipo with Renuvion for me, which is a new technology to Donaldson Plastic Surgery that essentially tightens up the skin after liposuction.
-Dr. Sieffert expected I would get great results, so I was totally on-board with her recommendations, and excited to see my end result!
+Dr. Sieffert expected I would get great results, so I was totally on board with her recommendations, and excited to see my end result!

 The Day of Surgery